Site icon Our Breathing Planet

 Black Rain Frog Physical Description

-Regardless of appearance, the Black Rain Frog undeniably remains a relatively small amphibian.
+Regardless of its appearance, this amphibian undeniably remains a relatively small creature.
 That’s because of the fact that it only averages about 2 in (5 cm) in body length, excluding the legs.
 Thankfully, though, impressiveness does not depend on sheer size.

 The body of the amphibian further develops comparatively squat and compact in terms of overall shape.
 In addition to this, the legs stay rather short, much like the majority of related species.
 This also serves to give it a moderately distinctive appearance.